zalando-incubator/fabric-gateway/docs-raw/site/docs/fabric-gateway-features.md

 ### Custom Filter Configuration

 In some situations it's desirable to have the ability to add extra [Skipper filters](https://opensource.zalando.com/skipper/reference/filters/) into a gateway managed ingress which aren't explicitly modeled in the Fabric Gateway Custom Resource Definition.
-To this end, the gateway operator allows the pass-through of an allow-list of filters which will be applied to all proxy routes managed by the gateway operator.
+To this end, the gateway operator allows the pass-through of an allow-list of filters which will be appended to the filters present in the proxy routes managed by the gateway operator.
 This is achieved through the use of an annotation on a gateway resource as outlined in the below example.
 As can be seen in the example, additional filters need to be populated in an annotation named: `fabric/additional-filters` and chained (in the usual [Skipper manner](https://opensource.zalando.com/skipper/kubernetes/ingress-usage/#filters-and-predicates)) by using the `->` delimiter.

 ```yaml
 apiVersion: zalando.org/v1